 Learn more about the Day of the Dead in this great video.

-In a festival celebrating the dead, it should come as no surprise that you see a lot of calaveras (skulls) and calacas (skeletons).
-All across Mexico, people make or purchase elaborate calaveras de alfeñique (sugar skulls) for the festival.
-Don’t get too excited, now.
-These aren’t like gingerbread men and are not meant to be eaten.
-The name of the departed is usually etched on the forehead and the skull is placed on the ofrenda.
+In a celebration that revolves around the deceased, it is unsurprising to see an abundance of calaveras (skulls) and calacas (skeletons).
+Throughout Mexico, people craft or purchase intricate “calaveras de alfeñique” (sugar skulls) for the festival.
+However, these sugary delights are not meant to be eaten like gingerbread men.
+The name of the departed is often inscribed on the forehead of the skull, which is then placed on the ofrenda.

 See some highlights from the first massive Day of the Dead parade in Mexico City.